humanmade/repress/README.md

 	// `url` (required): base URL for the type.
 	url:   window.wpApiSettings.url + 'wp/v2/posts',

-	// `nonce`: REST API nonce.
-Only required if you want to write data.
-	nonce: window.wpApiSettings.nonce,

-	// `fetchOptions`: default options to pass to fetch().
-	// fetchOptions: { credentials: 'include' },

-	// `query`: default query arguments to include in every request.
-	// query: {},

-	// `rethrow`: Should we rethrow API errors after dispatching the action?
-See Actions below.
-	// rethrow: true,

-	// `actions`: action overrides.
-See Internals below.
-	// actions: {},
 } );

 // Register any static archives up-front.